sammyrocz/PDOQuery/README.md

 * getAll - Selects All
 * checkexistence - Checks the field against database
 * insert - inserts the data into database
+* delete - delets the entry from the table

 #**Usage**